Mikeware/SpaceBattleArena/doc/games/findthemiddle.md

 ###objective_time = int
 How long must a player remain at a low speed to collect the points.

+###reset_timer = boolean
+Should the objective timer reset if the ship's speed increases past the objective velocity again.

 ###objective_velocity = int
 What speed is considered slow to start counting towards the **objective_time**.